You can make a few small changes with your diet to help reduce inflammation levels in your body and aid treatment.

 For example; foods high in sugar and saturated fat can spur inflammation.

-As the Care1 team said before, there are also a large number of anti-inflammatory foods that help decrease inflammation in the body, I’ll be sharing some of these with you over the next few days.
+As the Care1 team said before, there are also a large number of anti-inflammatory foods that help decrease inflammation in the body, I’ll be sharing some of these with you over the next few days, since inflammation can affect from the normal parts of the body.

 Please note: This is not intended to replace treatment or medication for your condition, simply to help your body cope alongside your chosen treatment.
 There will still be an underlying cause for your high inflammation levels and you need to address this where you can.